akamai/terraform-provider-akamai/docs/resources/property_activation.md

 The following arguments are supported:

 * `property_id` - (Required) The property’s unique identifier.
-If you use ID prefixes with PAPI, your ID will have the `prp_` prefix.
+If you use ID prefixes with the Property Manager API (PAPI), your ID will have the `prp_` prefix.
 * `contact` - (Required) One or more email addresses to send activation status changes to.
 * `version` - (Required) The property version to activate.
 Previously this field was optional.
 It now depends on the `property` resource to identify latest instead of calculating it locally.
 This association helps keep the dependency tree properly aligned.
 * `network` - (Optional) Akamai network to activate on, either `STAGING` or `PRODUCTION`. `STAGING` is the default.

 ### Deprecated Arguments

 * `property` - (Deprecated) Replaced by `property_id`.
 Maintained for legacy purposes.

 ## Attribute Reference

 The following attributes are returned:

-* `id` - unique identifier for this activation
+* `id` - The unique identifier for this activation.
-* `warnings` - any warnings which may arise when the operation is executed by the infrastructure.
+* `warnings` - The contents of `warnings` field returned by the API.
+For more information see [Errors](https://developer.akamai.com/api/core_features/property_manager/v1.html#errors) in the PAPI documentation.
-* `errors` - any errors which may arise when the operation is executed by the infrastructure
+* `errors` - The contents of `errors` field returned by the API.
+For more information see [Errors](https://developer.akamai.com/api/core_features/property_manager/v1.html#errors) in the PAPI documentation.
-* `activation_id` - activation ID while an activation is in progress.
+* `activation_id` - The ID given to the activation event while it's in progress.
-* `status` - the current activation status
+* `status` - The property version’s activation status on the selected network.